Archie Thompson

-Archie Gerald Thompson (born 23 October 1978) is an Australian former professional footballer.
-He also is serving as a club ambassador for Melbourne Victory FC.
+Archie Gerald Thompson (born 23 October 1978) is an Australian former professional footballer who played as a forward.
+He is also currently serving as a club ambassador for Melbourne Victory FC.

 Born in New Zealand, Thompson played youth football at the New South Wales Institute of Sport before going on to play numerous seasons in the National Soccer League and A-League.
 After eleven seasons with Melbourne Victory, he moved on to play for Heidelberg United in 2016.
 Thompson also played overseas, for Belgian Pro League side Lierse and for Dutch Eredivisie side PSV Eindhoven.

-Thompson has played over 50 times for Australia, scoring 28 goals.
+Thompson has played over 50 times for the Australian national team, scoring 28 goals.
 He was in the squad for the 2006 FIFA World Cup, the 2001 and 2005 FIFA Confederations Cups, the 2007 AFC Asian Cup, the 2008 Summer Olympics and the successful 2004 OFC Nations Cup.

 He holds the all time goal scoring record for a single international match, where he scored 13 goals in a 31–0 victory against American Samoa in 2001.
+In that same qualification campaign, Thompson scored 16 goals, which made him the top scorer.
+As of November 2024, Thompson is Melbourne Victory's all time top goalscorer, with 97 goals in all competitions, and is Melbourne Victory's most capped forward of all time, with 262 appearances in all competitions.

 Club career

 Early career

-Archie Thompson began his career as a teenager in Bathurst, breaking into the senior squad in 1995.
+Archie Thompson began his career as a teenager with Bathurst '75 FC, breaking into the senior squad in 1995.
 At the close of the 1995 season, he secured a move to the National Soccer League, signing with the Gippsland Falcons midway through the 1996–97 season.
 His exceptional pace and skill on the ball were instantly recognisable in a mediocre team, and it wasn't long before he was snapped up by Carlton, becoming a key goalscorer in an attack-minded squad.
-The demise of Carlton saw a return to Sydney, where he spent the remainder of the 2000–01 season with Marconi after being signed by mastermind Head of Operations Tony "Bagonk" Trimboli, before ultimately signing with Belgium's Lierse SK.
+The demise of Carlton saw a return to Sydney, where he spent the remainder of the 2000–01 season with Marconi, before ultimately signing with Belgium's Lierse SK.
 A fan favourite, Thompson scored 9 goals in his first season with the Belgian First Division club before injury curtailed his progress.
 In his fourth season in Belgium, he was the club's leading scorer, with 14 goals in 29 league appearances.